 I asked David to quite simply give me his thoughts on three important tech trends from an organizational perspective — and three insights on how to stay on top of the digital shift.

 3 Key Tech Trends For Organizations

 Mobile strategy.
-Many companies are still treating their mobile strategy as an add-on, when the mobile actually serves more and more as both a starting- and end point for the customer decision journey.
+Many companies are still treating their mobile strategy as an add-on when the mobile actually serves more and more as both a starting- and end point for the customer decision journey.
 The customer’s mobile experience is too often overlooked or setup without a solid strategy.

 Advanced search.
 Today, we often associate search with textual input.
 But emerging technologies are showing great promise when it comes to searching with images, sound and location.
-As algorithms gets even more sophisticated, the search systems will be more potent when it comes to predicting and understanding what the customer is searching for.
+As algorithms get even more sophisticated, the search systems will be more potent when it comes to predicting and understanding what the customer is searching for.

 Machine-learning.
-Organisations must not only harvest customer data, but also be able to detect patterns and to leverage predictive modelling on a massive scale.
+Organisations must not only harvest customer data but also, be able to detect patterns and to leverage predictive modelling on a massive scale.
 David predicts that running tests continuously on all aspects of business will be crucial for successful enterprises.

 3 Key Insights Managing The Digital Shift